luminovang/documentation/files/uploader.md

 ### move

-Moves an uploaded file to a new location using traditional PHP `move_uploaded_file`.
+Moves an uploaded file from temp to it new location using traditional PHP `move_uploaded_file`.

 ```php
 public static move(\Luminova\Http\File $file, string|null $path = null): bool